-Transforming your ideas into IP assets.“Since 2017 ip2 is rated year by year among the top 300 IP strategy law firms world wide”
+Transforming your ideas into IP assets.“Once again in 2023 ip2 is rated by IAM among the top 300 IP strategy law firms world wide”

 We HAVE MORE THAN 5 DECADES OF EXPIERIENCE IN INDUSTRY